FelipMarti/two_nao_sync/README.md

 Open 1 terminal
 * `roscore`

-Open another terminal and execute the roslaunch with the 2 different IP addresses (or hostmanes) of the 2 robots.
+Open another terminal and execute the roslaunch with the 2 different IP addresses (or hostnames) of the 2 robots.
 In my case nao.local is robot 1 and rosie.local is robot 2.
-* `roslaunch two_nao_plagiarism_speech.launch nao_ip_1:=nao.local nao_ip_2:=rosie.local`
+* `roslaunch two_nao_sync two_nao_plagiarism_speech.launch nao_ip_1:=nao.local nao_ip_2:=rosie.local`

 ## Future Improvements